-"SEC.
-161. : The purpose of this part is to provide for grants for and contracts for projects of national significance to increase and support the independence, productivity, and integration into the community of persons with developmental disabilities.
+Sec.
+161. [42 U.S.C.
+6081] The purpose of this part is to provide for grants for and contracts for projects of national significance to increase and support the independence, productivity, and integration into the community of persons with developmental disabilities and to support the development of national and State policy which enhances the independence, productivity and integration of persons with developmental disabilities through data collection and analysis, technical assistance to program components, technical assistance for the development of information and referral systems, educating policymakers, Federal interagency initiatives, and the enhancement of minority participation in public and private sector initiatives in developmental disabilities.

-"GRANT AUTHORITY
+GRANT AUTHORITY

-- SEC.
-162. (a) The Secretary may make grants to and enter into contracts with public or non-profit private entities for-"(1) projects of national significance relating to persons with developmental disabilities, including projects to educate policymakers, develop an ongoing data collection system, determine the feasibility and desirability of developing a nationwide information and referral system, and pursue Federal interagency initiatives, and other projects of sufficient size and scope and which hold promise of expanding or otherwise improving opportunities for persons with developmental disabilities (especially those who are multihandicapped or disadvantaged, including minority groups, Native Americans, Native Hawaiians, and other underserved groups); and - "(2) technical assistance and demonstration projects (including research, training, and evaluation in connection with such projects) which hold promise of expanding or otherwise improving the advocacy functions of the State Planning Council, the functions performed by university affiliated programs and satellite centers under part D, and protection and advocacy services relating to the State protection and advocacy system described in section 142.
-Projects for the evaluation and assessment of the quality of services provided persons with developmental disabilities which meet the requirements of subparagraphs (A), (B), and (C) of paragraph (1) may be included as projects for which grants are authorized under such paragraph.
+Sec.
+162. [42 U.S.C.
+6082] (a) The Secretary may make grants to and enter into contracts with public or non-profit private entities for-

+- (1) projects of national significance relating to persons with developmental disabilities, including projects to educate policymakers, develop an ongoing data collection system, determine the feasibility and desirability of developing a nationwide information and referral system, improve supportive living and quality of life opportunities which enhance recreation, leisure and fitness, and pursue Federal interagency initiatives, and other projects of sufficient size and scope and which hold promise of expanding or otherwise improving opportunities for persons with developmental disabilities (especially those who are multihandicapped or disadvantaged, including minority groups, Native Americans, Native Hawaiians, and other underserved groups); and - (2) technical assistance projects and demonstration projects (including research, training, and evaluation in connection with such projects) which expand or improve the functions of the State Planning Council, the functions performed by university affiliated programs and satellite centers under part D, and protection and advocacy system described in section 142.

 (b) No grant may be made under subsection (a) unless an application therefor has been submitted to, and approved by, the Secretary.
 Such application shall be in such form, submitted in such manner, and contain such information as the Secretary shall by regulation prescribe.
 The Secretary may not approve such an application unless each State in which the applicant's project will be conducted has a State plan approved under section 122, and unless the application provides assurances that the human rights of all persons with developmental disabilities (especially those persons without familial protection) who are receiving treatment, services, or habilitation under projects assisted under this part will be protected consistent with section 110 (relating to the rights of the developmentally disabled).
 The Secretary shall provide to the State Planning Council in such State an opportunity to review the application for such project and to submit its comments on the application.
+37 JAC 40%